 Livingston County, NY

-New Venture Advisors is assisting the Livingston County Industrial Development Agency in assessing the feasibility of establishing a small grains center to serve existing agribusinesses and respond to increasing demand for New York-grown grains for micro brewing and distilling.
-The enterprise could anchor a new agribusiness park and serve as a catalyst for the development of an industrial grain cluster in the greater Rochester region.
-(2016)
+New Venture Advisors assisted the Livingston County Industrial Development Agency in assessing the feasibility of establishing a grain center that would support grain producers in the region and respond to increasing demand for New York-grown grains for microbrewing, distilling and baking.
+The center will launch in 2019 as a clearinghouse and storage facility for malting barley and as a soybean extruder to produce soymeal for dairy feed and oil for resellers.
+It is expected to serve as a catalyst for the development of an industrial grain cluster in the greater Rochester region.
+(2017)